jod35/fastapi-beyond-crud-docs/docs/chapter4.md

 ## Conclusion
 This chapter has focused on creating a folder structure that we can use even when our project gets bigger.
-In the nest chapter, we shall focus on database and look at how we can persist our data and use Python to manage a relational database.
+In the next chapter, we shall focus on database and look at how we can persist our data and use Python to manage a relational database.

 **Previous** [Improved Project Structure Using Routers](./chapter4.md)